shysolocup/willclient/README.md

 	<br />
 	<img src="https://github.com/nuttmegg/discord.ps/blob/main/assets/logo_white.png">

-Discord.PS is a combination of [Discord.JS](https://discord.js.org/) and [Discord.PY](https://github.com/Rapptz/discord.py) made in [Node.JS](https://nodejs.org/en/) to solve most of the annoying parts of Discord.JS and possibly welcome Discord.PY users into Node.JS
+Discord+PS is a combination of [Discord.JS](https://discord.js.org/) and [Discord.PY](https://github.com/Rapptz/discord.py) made in [Node.JS](https://nodejs.org/en/) to solve most of the annoying parts of Discord.JS and possibly welcome Discord.PY users into Node.JS

 <br>

 *__THIS IS A VERY EARLY VERSION AND I WILL UPDATE IT OVER TIME__*<br><br>

-for a look at some examples check out the [examples folder](https://github.com/TheFlameZEternal/Discord.PS/tree/main/examples)<br>
+for a look at some examples check out the [examples folder](https://github.com/TheFlameZEternal/DiscordPS/tree/main/examples)<br>
 for a full look at everything go check out the [wiki pages](https://github.com/nuttmegg/discord.ps/wiki)

 </div>